2.01.01 Network Firewall - Border Control

 I. Purpose

-This procedure documents how Bradley University utilizes the firewall and border routers to protect the campus network resources from unauthorized users, unwanted virus/worm activity, and other malicious activities.
+This procedure documents how Bradley University utilizes the firewalls and border routers to protect campus network resources from unauthorized users and malware.

 Policy Supported